 I recently made orange marmalade for the first time and it was so much fun!
 I felt like a grandma in the kitchen with my friends as we sliced and boiled down the citrus and sugar to make this old fashioned treat.
 It’s these moments that I feel like a real human being, that I’m actually doing something.
 Marmalading is a worthwhile endeavor in my book!

 Marmalade is usually made with citrus, but can be made with a number of different fruits and/or vegetables.
 Besides making marmalade, you can also water bath can orange slices straight up.
-Here are some recipes:
+Here are some marmalade recipes:

 - Clementine Rum Marmalade from Homespun Seasonal Living